 By Rick Steves

-In France, geography plays a big part in their liquid pride.
+In France, geography plays a big part in the country's liquid pride.
 Terroir (pronounced "tehr-wah") is a uniquely French concept.
-Terroir is “somewhere-ness," a combination of the macro- and microclimate, soil, geology, and culture (the accumulated experience of the people and their craft).
+Terroir denotes "somewhere-ness," a combination of the macro- and microclimate, soil, geology, and culture (the accumulated experience of the people and their craft).
 The French don't call a wine by the grape's name.
 Two wines can be made of the same grape, but be of very different character because of their terroir.
 A real Chablis made from the Chardonnay grape is better than Chardonnays made elsewhere because of its terroir.

 Drink the local stuff with local people in local bars; it's a better experience than having a Manhattan in your hotel with a guy from Los Angeles.
 Drink wine in wine countries and beer in beer countries.
 Sample the regional specialties.
 Let a local person order you her favorite.
 You may hate it, but you'll never forget it.